 The first human settlements near these lakes were Maori summer campsites known as 'kianga'.
 The Maori fished and hunted for birds around Wanaka, before heading to the 'pounamu' (greenstone) deposits on the South Island's west coast.
-Unfortunately, a Maori war party from the north destroyed most of these early settlements in 1836.

 The Maori name for the trail that leads through Haast Pass is Tiora-patea, which means 'the way is clear'.
 The pass was first used by Maori on their way to the pounamu (jade) rivers of the coast